JigneshMahadik/BlackRose_Test_Frontend_Repo/README.md

 4. **Concurrency Handling**:
    - Notifies users of conflicting or pending operations during simultaneous CRUD actions.

-5. **Recovery UI**:
-   - Option to restore data from the most recent backup file.

 ---

 **## Hosting**
-- Deployed on free platforms like Vercel or Netlify.
+- Deployed on free platforms like Vercel.

 ---